Notes

 In short, life is hard; immeasurably harder if you’re not a white dude, which is probably why philosophers throughout history have had the time to wonder about dumb ass fictional problems like our fate, and everyone else who is working three jobs off the books for bread crusts or avoiding eye contact with various incarnations of the man already know that life’s default setting is “difficult” and couldn’t give less than a shit about semantic, millennia-old stoner debates.
 Which is where we are today, I guess.

 Anyway.
 Like I said: just a theory.
+Thanks for wasting time with me.
 Moving on.

 Now, when I wrote this song I didn’t quite realize I was treading well-worn ground.
-Dreams come up again and again in songs in a very specific way.
-Not just the word “dream,” but as in an Inception-like attempt to escape reality to be with someone who is gone, ditched ya, or just not there at the moment.
+Dreams come up again and again in songs in a very specific way, as in an Inception-like attempt to escape reality to be with someone who is gone, ditched ya, or just not there at the moment.
 See the Everly Brothers, Van Morrison, Dan Hartman, and me.

 Another desperate pitch for the control that we all want and need so bad and ain’t never gonna get.
 But let’s keep dreaming, shall we?
 Good night and good luck.